frainfreeze/studying/home/readme.txt

-    [ ] - Rework  by Jason Fried (stop talking and start working) [ ] - anything you want by Derek S (manual for running a business) [ ] - The Leap: A Memoir of Love and Madness in the Internet Gold Rush (e commerce template)
+    [ ] - Rework  by Jason Fried (stop talking and start working) [ ] - anything you want by Derek S (manual for running a business) [ ] - The Leap: A Memoir of Love and Madness in the Internet Gold Rush (e commerce template) [ ] - The 7 Day Startup: You Don't Learn Until You Launch

 Interpersonal, leadership and managing:
     [ ] - E-Myth Revisited - by Michael Gerber (personal business view)